types/_generator-typings/README.md

 }
 ```

 The source code expects `something` to be a number.
-But if you write yoru typings as:
+If you write your typings as:

 ```ts
 function foo(something: string): string;